datacraft-dsc/datacraft-chain/README.md

 ./scripts/run_local_network.sh
 ```

-Then you can install all of the contracts by typing:
+Then you can deploy all of the contracts to the local private network by typing:
 ```
-npm run install:local
+npm run deploy:local
 ```